Write and edit video scripts in HeyGen guide | HeyGen

 Review and edit your script

 Once the script is generated, read through it carefully.
-If it doesn’t feel quite right, you can regenerate the script to see a new version or accept it and start editing.
+If it doesn’t feel quite right, you can regenerate the script to see a new version or accept it and begin editing.

 You can edit the text directly, just like any document.
 To control pacing, you can add pauses.
 Place your cursor where you want the pause, type a forward slash, and select Add Pause.
 You can then set the pause length in seconds for precise timing.